kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 \draw[color=border,fill=white] (0,0) circle (2cm);
 \end{scope}
 %
-\draw[color=gray] (0,0) circle (2cm) node {\Ergo{Ergo}};
+\draw[color=border] (0,0) circle (2cm) node {\Ergo{ergo}};
-\draw (0, 2.7) node {\Cogito{Cogito}};
+\draw (0, 2.7) node {\Cogito{cogito}};
-\draw (0, -2.9) node {\Sum{Sum}};
+\draw (0, -2.7) node {\Sum{sum}};
 \end{tikzpicture}
 \end{document}
 ```

-And the result, with sans serif, small capitals is shown below:
+And the result, with sans serif, small capitals, without first-letter capitalization,  is shown below:

 ![Logo: the final cut]({attach}images/finalcut.svg){ width=60% }

 ### Finale

-As he gazed upon his latest effort, Sol experienced the exultation and finality felt at the end of a long and tiring quest.
+As he gazed upon his latest effort, Sol experienced the exultation and closure felt at the end of a long and challenging quest.
 Yes, he had indeed fulfilled his commission.
 The last two logos were chosen for presentation to his distinguished philosophers: it was time to fix an appointment with them.
 But one thing was certain: he was not going to change any colours.
 He would let _their_ biases colour their logo!
-And what a sigh of relief he breathed!
+And with that, he heaved a huge sigh of relief.

 ### The Illustrations